Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 Do I need sponsors/food/swag for my Local Hack Day?

 While most overnight hackathons have sponsors, food, and custom swag, Local Hack Days don’t need those things to be successful.
 Many Local Hack Day organizers have never planned an event before, so by design Local Hack Day is meant to be easy to put on.
 If you sign up, you’ll receive a box of swag and goodies to give to attendees from MLH and our global Local Hack Day sponsors at a safer time.

 If you want to go above and beyond, you are welcome to secure sponsors for your Local Hack Day and/or custom swag.
 Any local sponsorship you raise is yours to keep and spend on making your digital Local Hack Day awesome.

 What are the registration deadlines for Local Hack Day organizers?

 You can sign up to host a Local Hack Day until March 29th at 6pm ET / 10pm UTC.
 However, if you would like to receive a box of physical goodies from MLH and our sponsors in the mail, you'll need to register and complete your organizer portal forms by the following deadlines:

 Is there a minimum amount of people required to register?

 No!
-Whether you have a room full of hackers or just a couple of friends, we want people to have fun with their local hacker community, while celebrating with other communities around the world.
+Whether you have a Discord channel full of hackers or just a couple of friends, we want people to have fun with their local hacker community, while celebrating with other communities around the world.
 The average Local Hack Day is about 25 people, but they can be as large as several hundred and as small as just three friends.